-2.7 Land under the direct control of HR&CE and land belonging to temple trusts that are under the supervision of HR&CE will be acquired in accordance with the provisions of TN Highways Act, 2001 and compensation will be determined as per RFCTLARR Act, 2013.
-The project will require to obtain a no-objection certificate for such land from HR&CE.
+2.10 Land under the direct control of HR&CE and land belonging to temple trusts that are under the supervision of HR&CE will be acquired in accordance with the provisions of TN Highways Act, 2001 and compensation will be determined as per RFCTLARR Act, 2013.
+The project will require to obtain a no-objection certificate for such land from HR&CE until land acquisition process is completed and the land vests absolutely with Highways Department.
+Affected families, if any, in these lands will be entitled for appropriate compensation and resettlement assistances in line with the eligibility and entitlement prescribed in the entitlement matrix.

-Principles of Resettlement Policy Framework for TNRSP-II
+Principles of Resettlement Policy Framework for TNRSP-II and Additional Financing

-- 2.8 Based on the above analysis of Government statutes and the World Bank policy, the following resettlement principles will be adopted to this project: - (i) Screen the project early on to identify past, present, and future involuntary resettlement impacts and risks.
+- 2.11 Based on the above analysis of Government statutes and the World Bank policy, the following resettlement principles will be adopted to this project: - (i) Screen the project early on to identify past, present, and future involuntary resettlement impacts and risks.
 Determine the scope of resettlement planning through a census and socio-economic survey of displaced persons, including a gender analysis, specifically related to resettlement impacts and risks.
-Measures to avoid and minimize involuntary resettlement impacts include the following: (i) explore alternative alignments which are less impacting, (ii) ensure the appropriate technology is used to reduce land requirements, (iii) modify the designs, cross sections, and geometrics of components to maximize the RoW and ensure involuntary resettlement is avoided or minimized. - (ii) Where displacement is unavoidable, improve, or at least restore, the livelihoods of all displaced persons through; (i) land-based resettlement strategies, where possible, when
+Measures to avoid and minimize involuntary resettlement impacts include the following: (i) explore alternative alignments which are less impacting, (ii) ensure the appropriate technology is used to reduce land requirements, (iii) modify the designs, cross sections, and geometrics of components to maximize the RoW and ensure involuntary resettlement is avoided or minimized. - (ii) Where displacement is unavoidable, improve, or at least restore, the livelihoods of all displaced persons through; (i) land-based resettlement strategies, where possible, when affected livelihoods are land based, and when loss of land is significant, or cash compensation at replacement cost for land when the loss of land does not undermine livelihoods, (ii) prompt replacement of assets with access to assets of equal or higher value, and (iii) prompt compensation at full replacement cost for assets that cannot be restored. - (iii) Ensure that displaced persons without titles to land or any recognizable legal rights to land are eligible for resettlement assistance and compensation for loss of non-land assets at replacement value.

-1 Indigenous peoples refers to distinct, vulnerable, social and cultural group possessing the following characteristics in varying degrees: (i) self identification as members of a distinct indigenous cultural group and recognition of this identity by others; (ii) collective attachment to geographically distinct habitats or ancestral territories in the project area and to the natural resources in these habitats and territories; (iii) customary cultural, economic, social, or political institutions that are separate from those of the dominant society and culture; and (iv) an indigenous language, often different from the official language of the country or region.
+&lt;sup>4 Indigenous peoples refers to distinct, vulnerable, social and cultural group possessing the following characteristics in varying degrees: (i) self-identification as members of a distinct indigenous cultural group and recognition of this identity by others; (ii) collective attachment to geographically distinct habitats or ancestral territories in the project area and to the natural resources in these habitats and territories; (iii) customary cultural, economic, social, or political institutions that are separate from those of the dominant society and culture; and (iv) an indigenous language, often different from the official language of the country or region.